 If you're still having issues with this step, contact our Customer Care team.

-Step 4 - Enable your content
+3 - Enable your content

 Your content has been imported into your site, but it won't show up until you enable it.
+To enable each page:

 - Scroll down to the Not Linked section to see the pages you imported.
 If you don't see your pages, refresh the page.

 - Hover over the page name and click the to open page settings.

 - Click the Enable Page toggle on.